jiangbin216/kvstore/intl.en-US/User Guide/Migrate data/Migrate from on-premises Redis to ApsaraDB Redis/Migrate data from an on-premises Redis cluster to an ApsaraDB Redis cluster.md

 ## Prerequisites {#section_q3l_2xh_wfb .section}

--   You have specified redis-port in the $PATHenvironment variable, because redis-sync-manager depends on [redis-port](intl.en-US/User Guide/Migrate data/Migrate from on-premises Redis to ApsaraDB Redis/暂时只有中文.md#) for the migration.
+-   You have specified redis-port in the $PATH environment variable, because redis-sync-manager depends on [redis-port](intl.en-US/User Guide/Migrate data/Migrate from on-premises Redis to ApsaraDB Redis/暂时只有中文.md#) for the migration.
 -   You must be aware of the possible memory usage requirements for source and target basic data, and the current concurrency.
 -   Make sure that no slots in the source cluster are in an intermediate migration state.